FRONT-END CONFERENCE 2016 - ZURICH

 “The web is a medium that allows you to live an immersive and creative user experience”

-As main actors of the web product development, regardless of the features, we should always ask ourselves: how is our product going to impact the UX?
+As main actors of web product development, regardless of the features, we should always ask ourselves: how is our product going to impact the UX?

 Designing and developing creative solutions is a must for those who are engaged in web projects.
 For example, Andy showed us how to handle grids to display content on different devices.
 I also found his stance on the use of these objects for the purposes of managing editorial content astounding.
 Such creative approaches can bring about a massive change in the user experience – e.g. a newspaper in its online version.